 - Systems for managing changing behaviors are essential to success.

 - Insights from people’s behaviors and use of tools can provide an accurate picture of how, where and when people collaborate.

 All these components of learning environments contribute to the effectiveness of that space and, consequently, the organization.
 Therefore, by cultivating effective collaborative spaces, organizations can accelerate the pace of productivity.
 Want to explore options for your own workplace?
-You can tell us about your project here, or click the button below to research options for flexible workspaces from Office Furniture Warehouse.
+You can tell us about your project here, or click the button below to research options for flexible workspaces from Office Furniture Works.
 Thanks again!